gitmachtl/scripts/cardano/mainnet/README.md

 1. Get the information about your payment/rewards addresses online using ./01_workOffline.sh
 1. Transfer the offlineTransfer.json to the Offline-Machine
 1. Do your normal operations on the Offline-Machine (only one payment from an individual payment address)
-1. Transfer the offlineTransfer.json to the Online-Machine
+1. Transfer the offlineTransfer.json to the Online- or Light-Machine
 1. Execute the operation online on the chain, and/or extract some included files too using ./01_workOffline.sh

 If you have questions, feel free to contact me via telegram: @atada_stakepool